 Day Fifteen: Clean fingerprints off all light switches

-Day Sixteen: Wipe down outlet covers, doorbell chime, H/VAC controller
+Day Sixteen: Wipe down outlet covers, the doorbell chime, & the H/VAC controller

-Day Seventeen: Dust televisions, wipe off stray prints or marks
+Day Seventeen: Dust televisions, wipe off any stray prints or marks

-Day Eighteen: Change batteries in smoke detectors & flashlights
+Day Eighteen: Change the batteries in smoke detectors & flashlights

 Day Nineteen: Clean & disinfect tv remotes, game controllers, & phones

 How to Clean TV Remote Controls and Game Controllers:

 - Remove the batteries before cleaning.

 - Dislodge debris by holding the controller upside down and shaking or tapping gently against your palm to dislodge loose dust and debris.